Divorce (Financial Provision) Bill [HL]

 Overview

-This bill amends the Matrimonial Causes Act 1973, changing how financial settlements are handled after divorce in England and Wales.
-It prioritizes a fair division of marital assets, gives more weight to pre-nuptial and post-nuptial agreements, and limits the consideration of parties' conduct.
+This bill aims to reform the rules around financial settlements after divorce in England and Wales.
+It focuses on clarifying the division of assets and the weight given to prenuptial and postnuptial agreements, while minimizing the consideration of a spouse's behavior.

 Description

-The bill significantly alters the principles governing financial orders in divorce cases.
+The bill significantly amends the Matrimonial Causes Act 1973.
 Key changes include:

-The bill defines "matrimonial property" as assets acquired during the marriage, excluding gifts or inheritances.
-It mandates a generally equal sharing of this property's net value, with exceptions for unfairness, such as destruction of assets by one party or the needs of children under 21.
-Pre-nuptial and post-nuptial agreements will be given greater weight, unless specific conditions aren't met (e.g., lack of independent legal advice).
+- Matrimonial Property: The bill defines "matrimonial property" as assets acquired during the marriage, excluding gifts or inheritances.
+It mandates a fair (generally equal) sharing of this property, with exceptions for unequal sharing in specific circumstances (e.g., destruction of assets by one party, needs of children).

 Government Spending